 - A popup will appear, and you will WANT to check the option "Delete the driver software for this device", otherwise the removal will last only until a restart of the machine

 You may notice that I put the words "permanently" in quotes in the section title and other references above.
 That's because even as I wrote this post originally (in Dec 2020), I feared that even though deleting the driver this way would indeed cause the feature to be removed then and even after a reboot of my laptop, it was possible that some future Windows, ASUS, or bios update may add the feature back.
 If so, you could just remove it again per the above steps.

 Update Sadly, I must report that days after I posted this, I DID find that the numberpad had indeed re-enabled itself some days later (the button "worked" again and it appeared in device manager).
 I've been looking for still-more "permanent" ways to keep it uninstalled.
 And others shared ideas in comments below, some of which worked but again only temporarily.

 "Solutions" that are NOT solutions

 Even before writing this post, as I went seeking a solution I found many resources on the web where others wanting to disable this feature went looking and asking about how to do it.
-Before anyone reading this post may want to propose these various "solutions", I want to clarify here that these do NOT solve the problem:
+Before anyone reading this post may want to propose these various "solutions", I want to clarify here first ones that definitely do NOT solve the problem:

 - First, many folks trying to "help" point out how (as I discuss above) you can "just click the button on the top right of the keyboard", but the issue is that that's not permanent

 - Again, some of us just want to disable it permanently, never needing a numeric keypad (or perhaps having an external one or external keyboard)